Great West Life Assurance Co. Can Boosts Stake in Archer-Daniels-Midland Company (NYSE:ADM)

 Great West Life Assurance Co.
-Can lifted its holdings in Archer-Daniels-Midland Company (NYSE:ADM) by 0.7% during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 451,739 shares of the company’s stock after buying an additional 3,029 shares during the quarter.
+Can increased its position in shares of Archer-Daniels-Midland Company (NYSE:ADM) by 0.7% in the 1st quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 451,739 shares of the company’s stock after purchasing an additional 3,029 shares during the quarter.
 Great West Life Assurance Co.
-Can’s holdings in Archer-Daniels-Midland were worth $25,590,000 as of its most recent SEC filing.
+Can’s holdings in Archer-Daniels-Midland were worth $25,590,000 as of its most recent filing with the SEC.

-Several other institutional investors have also bought and sold shares of ADM.
-Total Clarity Wealth Management Inc. acquired a new position in Archer-Daniels-Midland during the first quarter worth $29,000.
+A number of other hedge funds have also recently modified their holdings of ADM.
 TCI Wealth Advisors Inc. raised its holdings in Archer-Daniels-Midland by 63.3% during the first quarter.
 TCI Wealth Advisors Inc. now owns 516 shares of the company’s stock worth $29,000 after purchasing an additional 200 shares during the last quarter.
+Total Clarity Wealth Management Inc. acquired a new position in Archer-Daniels-Midland during the first quarter worth $29,000.
 AGF Investments LLC acquired a new position in Archer-Daniels-Midland during the first quarter worth $36,000.
 Evoke Wealth LLC raised its holdings in Archer-Daniels-Midland by 135.4% during the first quarter.
 Evoke Wealth LLC now owns 925 shares of the company’s stock worth $53,000 after purchasing an additional 532 shares during the last quarter.
 Finally, E Fund Management Co.
 Ltd. acquired a new position in Archer-Daniels-Midland during the first quarter worth $56,000.
-Hedge funds and other institutional investors own 77.05% of the company’s stock.
+77.05% of the stock is owned by hedge funds and other institutional investors.

 The business also recently announced a quarterly dividend, which was paid on Wednesday, June 9th.
 Stockholders of record on Wednesday, May 19th were given a $0.37 dividend.
 This represents a $1.48 annualized dividend and a dividend yield of 2.54%.
 The ex-dividend date was Tuesday, May 18th.
 Archer-Daniels-Midland’s payout ratio is 41.23%.

 Several brokerages recently issued reports on ADM.
-Barclays lifted their price objective on Archer-Daniels-Midland from $60.00 to $75.00 in a report on Monday, May 3rd.
 Robert W. Baird lifted their price objective on Archer-Daniels-Midland from $53.00 to $78.00 and gave the stock an “outperform” rating in a report on Wednesday, April 28th.
-Monness Crespi & Hardt lifted their price objective on Archer-Daniels-Midland from $60.00 to $70.00 and gave the stock a “buy” rating in a report on Wednesday, April 28th.
-Morgan Stanley boosted their price target on Archer-Daniels-Midland from $53.00 to $67.00 and gave the stock an “equal weight” rating in a report on Monday, May 10th.
-Finally, JPMorgan Chase & Co. boosted their price target on Archer-Daniels-Midland from $60.00 to $62.00 and gave the stock an “overweight” rating in a report on Wednesday, March 24th.
-Three equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-Archer-Daniels-Midland has a consensus rating of “Buy” and a consensus target price of $64.73.
+Barclays boosted their price target on Archer-Daniels-Midland from $60.00 to $75.00 in a report on Monday, May 3rd.
+Zacks Investment Research raised Archer-Daniels-Midland from a “hold” rating to a “buy” rating and set a $63.00 price target for the company in a report on Monday, April 26th.
+Monness Crespi & Hardt boosted their price target on Archer-Daniels-Midland from $60.00 to $70.00 and gave the stock a “buy” rating in a report on Wednesday, April 28th.
+Finally, Morgan Stanley boosted their price target on Archer-Daniels-Midland from $53.00 to $67.00 and gave the stock an “equal weight” rating in a report on Monday, May 10th.
+Three analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and an average target price of $64.73.

 About Archer-Daniels-Midland